 In the 1600’s, before Leonardtown had acquired its official name, it was home to a fairly small colony of English settlers.
 On the outskirts of town lived a woman known as Moll Dyer.
 Moll was a quiet lady who lived by herself in a small cabin in the woods.
 This cabin by today’s standards would be considered a “hut”, but it was home to Moll and kept her warm in the winter months.
 Moll’s hut was located on a creek just outside of Leonardtown, now called Moll Dyer Run.

 Was Moll Really A Witch?
 Her Trek from the Caribbean to Maryland

 Although we don’t know if Moll considered herself a witch, she did things to set the colony wondering.
 Poor Moll begged for alms and foraged for herbs to use in her “incantations”, according to Robt.
 Pogue’s “Old Maryland’s Landmarks”.
 Some say she was an old hag, while others say she was a polite and beautiful old woman.
 It didn’t help that Moll was tall and towered over most of the colonists.
 In addition, there’s new research that suggests Moll was first an indentured servant in the Caribbean before making her way to Leonardtown.
 The theory goes she may have learned African folk magic from the people in the Caribbean before settling down in Maryland, once her indentured contract was up.

-Bad Weather & Poor Harvest = Witchcraft
+Bad Weather, Illness & A Poor Harvest = Witchcraft?

 The Death of the Witch